EliaTolin/remote_caching/README.md

 **Q: Does it work on all platforms?**
 A: We use [sqlite3](https://pub.dev/packages/sqflite) with [sqflite_common_ffi](https://pub.dev/packages/sqflite_common_ffi) to support all platforms.
 Refer to the packages docs for more information.

+**Q: Can I use a custom database path?**
+A: Yes!
+You can specify a custom database path using the `databasePath` parameter.

+**Q: Why use concurrency=1 in the test?**
+A: We use concurrency=1 in the test to avoid race conditions when reading and writing to the database at the same time.
+Flutter runs tests in parallel when there are multiple test files.

 ---